piegez/piegez/README.md

-👋 Hi, I’m @piegez - aka Jessica
+👋 Hi, I’m @piegez - aka Jessica <br>
-I'm currently deep-diving into Developer Full-Stack Python at EBAC.
+I'm currently deep-diving into Developer Full-Stack Python at EBAC. <br>

 <!---
 piegez/piegez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.